MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/vm-metrics.md

 ## Introduction

-There is a need for game developers to get access to system level metrics (CPU/RAM/etc.) for the Virtual Machines that are created as part of their Builds.
-These metrics can provide unique insights to the game developer during the development of the game server.
+Game developers sometimes need access to system level metrics (CPU/RAM/etc.) for the Virtual Machines that are created as part of their Builds.
+These metrics can provide unique insights to the game developer during the development of their multiplayer game server.
+Given these metrics, a game developer can make informed decision about utilizing VM resources.

 Performance metrics can support various development scenarios:

-1. Using CPU and memory utilization data to measure the resource needs of multiplayer servers
+1. Using CPU and memory utilization data to measure the resource needs of multiplayer servers, so game developer can properly calculate the optimal number of game servers on a specific Virtual Machine SKU (type)
 2. Using network counters to detect an irregular network environment, such as attempted DDoS attacks or other network congestion

 PlayFab Multiplayer Servers service supports a limited number of system metrics via the *VM Metrics (preview)* feature.